polterguy/polterguy.github.io/index.md

-# Magically create Angular and .Net Core Web Apps
+# Magically create Web Apps

 Magic allows you to create your entire Web app by simply clicking two buttons.
 The first button will automatically create your backend, by wrapping your database tables into CRUD HTTP REST endpoints.
 The